Managing Outcomes Over. Outputs : more than just semantics

 Leaders struggling to devolve decision making – or on the flip side, teams being afraid to make decisions.

-The incentives in place in a business make a huge difference too – leaders can say that the team should experiment, try out their ideas to succeed and work together toward outcomes but if leadership behavior shift when bonus are on the list, or paid individually on completion of projects on time, budget and scope this is totally mixed messages.
+The incentives in place in a business make a huge difference too – leaders can say that the team should experiment, try out their ideas to succeed and work together toward outcomes but if leadership behavior shift when bonus are on the line, or paid out individuals on completion of projects on time, budget and scope this is totally mixed messages.

 For me, the trick is to find the cadence for your context; how do we get into the rhythm of making smaller more frequent bets and outcomes with leading indicators rather than creating big upfront plans with the output predicted in terms of time, budget and scope ?
 Every company has different requirements for different levels of fidelity of plans and some of this will also vary by stakeholder.